Wondering which skincare ingredients fade dark spots? Let our experts explain:

 Dark spots are medically known as hyperpigmentation.
-It’s an umbrella term for any condition that causes your skin to produce too much pigment, which – as you may already know first hand – can take a long time to fade.
+It’s an umbrella term for any condition that causes your skin to produce too much pigment, which as you may know can take a long time to fade.

-Disclaimer: Many ingredients in this list are potent, some are even prescription strength.
-Unless we’ve explicitly said it’s safe to, always consult with a dermatologist or licensed dermatology professional before combining them.
+Disclaimer: Many ingredients in this list are highly active, some are even prescription strength.
+Unless we’ve explicitly said it’s safe to, always consult with a dermatologist or licensed dermatology professional before using or combining them.
 Not doing so could risk irritating your skin, damaging your skin barrier and potentially worsening your condition.

 Types Of Dark Spots

-As we mentioned above, uneven skin tone – or hyperpigmentation – is due to an overproduction of melanin in certain areas of your skin.
+As we mentioned above, hyperpigmentation is due to an overproduction of melanin in certain areas of your skin.

 It includes a range of conditions, such as:

-– Post-inflammatory hyperpigmentation (like post-acne marks, for example.
-This commonly occurs after a wound heals, such as after an acne lesion, irritation from skincare products, or rosacea).
+– Post-inflammatory hyperpigmentation.
+This commonly occurs after inflammation or wound heals, such as after an acne lesion (post-acne marks) or irritation from skincare products.

 – Sun spots from UV exposure (small, flat spots that can be light tan to dark brown or black in colour.
 Often called sun damage, age spots or liver spots)

-Melasma (large brown patches triggered by hormonal changes or sun damage, and easily triggered by heat or sunlight).
+Melasma (flat brown patches triggered by hormonal changes, heat or sunlight).
 (1)

 Vitamin C

 Topical Vitamin C, specifically L-Ascorbic acid, is an antioxidant that prevents free radicals from forming on the skin.
-Free radicals from pollution or cigarette smoke can cause oxidative damage to your skin, which can increase the production of the pigment in our skin known as melanin.
+Free radicals from pollution or cigarette smoke can cause oxidative damage to your skin, which can increase the pigment production in our skin.
 (2)

-There is a downside to this form of Vitamin C, however.
-Because it’s the active form, it’s very unstable and degrades easily when exposed to light and air.
+The main downside of this form of Vitamin C is that, because it’s in its active form, it’s very unstable and can degrade easily when exposed to light and air.
 Once it degrades, it’s no longer effective.

-With these factors in mind, if you want to give this ingredient a try, you’ll want to look for a product formulated with Vitamin E and ferulic acid, like our Vitamin C 15%: Fresh Batch Ascorbic Acid.
-Studies show this powerful trio of antioxidants make ascorbic acid more stable, and improve how well it penetrates into the skin.
-Dermatica’s Vitamin C booster is packaged in an air-tight, opaque bottle to prevent it from going bad too quickly.
+With these factors in mind and if you want to give this ingredient a try, you’ll want to look for a product formulated with Vitamin E and ferulic acid, like our Vitamin C 15%: Fresh Batch Ascorbic Acid.
+This is produced in small, fresh batches and packaged in air-tight bottles to ensure the formula remains potent.
 (4)

-Vitamin C is best used in the morning as the second to last step of your skincare routine before sunscreen, so it can help scavenge free radicals that your skin is exposed to throughout the day.
+Vitamin C is best used in the morning as the second to last step of your skincare routine before sunscreen, so it can help scavenge free radicals that your skin is exposed to throughout the day under sun exposure.

 Hydroquinone

-Our experts at Dermatica will often prescribe this powerful brightening agent, because it’s been the gold standard treatment for hyperpigmentation conditions for over 50 years.
+Our experts at Dermatica often prescribe this powerful brightening agent, because it’s been the gold standard treatment for hyperpigmentation conditions and dark spots for over 50 years.
 It inhibits the tyrosinase enzyme that is crucial in the production of melanin.

-Our dermatology experts recommend getting hydroquinone on prescription as it’s usually more effective.
-Plus it’s personalised to your skin under the supervision of a dermatology expert who can keep track of your progress, recommend which products to add or remove from your skincare routine, and make sure you get the best results.
+Our dermatology experts recommend getting hydroquinone on prescription so its use and effectiveness can be monitored safely.
+Plus it’s usually combined with other actives to specifically target your skin’s needs.
+Our team will keep track of your progress, recommend which products to add or remove from your routine, and make sure you get the best results.

 Azelaic Acid

-In skincare products, azelaic acid also has anti-inflammatory properties, and it speeds up our natural skin cell turnover process.
-This benefit is great for reducing the appearance of, and preventing, hyperpigmentation.
-What’s more, it also kills acne-causing bacteria to help clear breakouts and break up closed comedones, which are commonly known as whiteheads.
+Azelaic acid is an anti-inflammatory ingredient with antioxidant properties, and it speeds up our natural skin cell turnover process.
+This benefit is great for reducing the appearance of hyperpigmentation, dark spots and acne including comedones.

-Our Clarifying Azelaic Acid Cream is the only product that’s available in three different strengths: 12%, 15% and 20%, so you can find the right one to suit your skin.
-If you’re using prescription ingredients like retinoids or hydroquinone, you may want to ask your dermatology provider if and when it’s suitable for you to combine them.
+There are creams with azelaic acids that come in three different strengths: 12%, 15% and 20%, so you can find the right one to suit your skin.
+If you’re using prescription ingredients like retinoids or hydroquinone, you may want to ask your dermatologist for help.
+However, you can generally use azelaic acid at a different time of day to tretinoin, AHA/BHAs and benzoyl peroxide.
 (6)

 Topical Vitamin A (Retinoids)

-Skin cell turnover removes dead skin cells from the skin’s surface, which can help with clearing hyperpigmentation and smoothing out your skin’s texture, allowing for your natural, luminous glow to shine through.
+Skin cell turnover removes dead skin cells from the skin’s surface, which can help with clearing hyperpigmentation, reducing the appearance of dark spots and smoothing out your skin’s texture, allowing for your natural, luminous glow to shine through.
 (7)

-What’s more, if you use retinoids to treat hyperpigmentation, they can also help with signs of premature ageing from sun damage.
-Along with evening out sun spots, retinoids stimulate collagen production in the skin and thicken the epidermis.
-This helps soften the look of fine lines and gives your complexion a plumper, more youthful appearance, making them an effective cream for treating sun damage.
+What’s more, retinoids can also help with signs of premature ageing caused by sun damage.
+They also collagen production in the skin, and help to soften the look of fine lines and skin texture to give your complexion a plumper, more youthful appearance.
 (8)

-Retinoids are best used in the evening, as some forms of it aren’t stable in the presence of natural light.
-Apply your treatment to clean, dry skin, followed by a fragrance-free, ceramide-rich moisturiser like our Soothing Centella Gel Moisturiser for oily skin, or Nourishing Ceramide + Peptide Moisturiser for balanced to dry skin.
+Retinoids are best used in the evening to ensure their stability and effectiveness.
+Apply your treatment after cleansing, then follow with a fragrance-free moisturiser like our Soothing Centella Gel Moisturiser for oily/combination skin, or Nourishing Ceramide + Peptide Moisturiser for balanced to dry skin.

 Kojic Acid